CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 :::note

 In the example above, we're using backticks to create a template literal.
+With template literals, we can insert expressions into strings to produce new strings.
+Any time we want to reference a variable inside a template literal we place the variable inside curly braces with a dollar sign in front.

 :::